AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-target.md

 >[!NOTE]
 >
->This tutorial uses the [Luma site, which has an asynchronous implementation of tags and flicker mitigation in place.
+>This tutorial uses the [Luma website](https://luma.enablementadobe.com/content/luma/us/en.html){target=_blank}, which has an asynchronous implementation of tags and flicker mitigation in place.
 This section is for reference to understand how the flicker mitigation works with the Platform Web SDK.

 ### Asynchronous implementation